-An early start today to look for Indian Courser, a difficult and local species.
+We’ll have an early start today to look for Indian Courser, a difficult and local species.
 We will also keep our eyes peeled for other species such as Black Francolin, Sarus Crane, Indian Roller, Isabelline (Daurian) Shrike, and a range of larks, pipits, and wagtails.
 After the morning birding session we will commence our journey to the delightful Chambal Safari Lodge, calling in to visit the very impressive Fatehpur Sikri World Heritage Site along the way.
-Fatehpur Sikri is one of the best-preserved collections of Mughal architecture in India (the fort was actually abandoned in 1585, only 14 years after the huge building project was complete!).
+Fatehpur Sikri is one of the best-preserved collections of Mughal architecture in India (the fort was actually abandoned in 1585, only 14 years after the huge building project was complete).
 We will arrive at our hotel in the late afternoon and look out for Brown Hawk-Owl and Indian Scops Owl in the hotel grounds in the evening.
 Sometimes there are interesting mammals around the cabins too, such as Common Palm Civet.